 Growing up in Baldwinville, we had a couple great local swimming places.
 Lake Dennison Recreation Area in Winchendon and Beaman Pond (Otter River State Forest) in Baldwinville were our most frequent swimming holes.
 I’m always curious if my memories are accurate, or if others remember the features and experiences there as something completely different.
 I remember the beach at Lake Dennison to be sandy and the water was clear.
 We saw a lot of little minnows.
-When we would go to Beaman’s, the water was definitely darker, and there was a diving board there.
-I think the water was deeper at Beaman’s and was very cold off the diving board.
-I also had my cousins, who liked to say things to make me nervous.
+The water was darker and deeper at Beaman’s and was very cold off the diving board.
+My cousins seemed to like saying things to make me nervous.
 They told me if I didn’t swim to shore quickly enough I would probably get sucked over the edge into the spillway.

 I remember taking swimming lessons with Mrs. Taintor at the Templeton Fish and Game Club in the mid-1970’s (which are still being offered!
-More info here) and also swimming at the Queen Lake Beach in Phillipston.
+More info here), my 5th birthday party held at Dunn’s Pond in 1975 (pictured above) and swimming at the Queen Lake Beach in Phillipston as a teenager.

 Perhaps the bravest swimming I did in my childhood was in the pond behind the Snowbound Club in Winchendon.
 My parents, along with some relatives and friends, were original members of the Snowbound Club.
 That would be the mid-1970s.
 The club started as a cellar hole that was capped, and all indoor club activities were held in the underground bunker.
 There was also a campground there, all private, just for members.
 The pond, according to my cousins, had snapping turtles, and they would remind me of that as soon as I was in the water.
 There was a rope swing of sorts–a pulley and handle on a cable that you would hang onto at the top of a hill, jump up and out–and then let go as you were cruising over the water.
 I don’t remember being that competent or brave enough for that, but it was sure fun to watch others flying down the hill and dropping in to the water.